flojoy-ai/studio/README.md

 The Flojoy copyright is owned by Flojoy Inc, and contributors are asked to sign a Contributor License Agreement (based on the Oracle CLA) that grants the company the non-exclusive right to re-license the contribution in the future.
 For example, the project could be re-licensed to one of the more permissive licenses above (eg MIT or BSD).

-If you might be interested in using Flojoy in a context where the AGPL license is prohibitive, [please get in touch](mailto:jp@flojoy.io) or [contact sales](https://www.flojoy.ai/contact-sales).
+If interested in using Flojoy in a context where the AGPL license is prohibitive, [please get in touch](mailto:jp@flojoy.io) or [contact sales](https://www.flojoy.ai/contact-sales).

 # Architecture diagram